senwmn/ezPopup/README.md

         overlayOpacity: 0.6, -> Sets the overlay opacity
         spacing: 35, -> Sets the active padding between the content and content box, can use % based value if given as a string,
         flow: 'left', -> Sets the direction the content will flow
-        animation: true || 'string-value', -> Applies a CSS animation to the popup, if left on true or unset, default is applied (from top).
-                                              Currently there are only a few animations that come ready to go, you could always write your own css keyframe style animations or use JS library, I'd recommend GSAP

         // conditionals & misc

         name: 'winter-promo', -> passes this value to the active popup as an ID, incase you want to do any of your own extra styling/ editing
-        type: 'simple', -> There are currently 4 types of popup that i've built, depending on the type you set, there will be some bespoke elements that only belong in certain types. 'simple (default)', 'yesno or yn', 'warning' and 'promo'
-        theme: 'none' || false, -> There are currently 4 themes that can be applied for a quick ready made styling a feel.
-                                   'positive','negative' and 'neutral'
-        optionOne: 'Yes', -> Will only be accepted by the plugin if you have 'yesno' type set, sets the label for boolean option 1 and ID
+        value1: 'Yes', -> Will only be accepted by the plugin if you have 'yesno' type set, sets the label for boolean option 1 and ID
-        optionTwo: 'No', -> -> Will only be accepted by the plugin if you have 'yesno' type set, sets the label for boolean option 2 and ID
+        value2: 'No', -> -> Will only be accepted by the plugin if you have 'yesno' type set, sets the label for boolean option 2 and ID
-        enableScrollTrigger: false, -> If set to true you can allow for the popup to open on scroll
-        scrollTrigger: 300, -> The offest from the top of the page or target element, when the viewport reaches, the popup will open
-        delay: 0 || false -> Set a delay for the time it takes the popup to open

      });

 #### You may also find a few of these methods could be useful: